profburke/bgurt/README.md

 Preferably, submit documentation changes by pull request.
 However, feel free to post your changes to an [issue](https://github.com/profburke/bgurt/issues/new) or send them to the project team.

+It would be nice to have a site for this project that we could host on Github Pages.
+If you have an interest in helping build that, please let me know.

 <!-- ### Credits -->